ValentinBrclz/sumup-payments/README.md

 > The **user interface** that might be rendered in a browser or in a mobile app.
 It passes user-provided card details to the Server, which will in turn send a request to process payments through SumUp.

 Server
 > The **backend** that serves the client application.
-It is responsible for the server-side communicution with SumUp with regards to authorization, creating checkouts, and retrieving the status of a checkout.
+It is responsible for the server-side communication with SumUp with regards to authorization, creating checkouts, and retrieving the status of a checkout.

 SumUp
-> The **SumUp's server** that provides authentication, checkout creation/processing, and details about the state of checkouts.
+> **SumUp's server**, which provides authentication, checkout creation/processing, and details about the state of checkouts.

 ##2.
 Flow